GLYJER-HUB/UE_PE_API/README.md

 - Clone the repository.
 - Navigate to the project directory.
 - Run `npm install` to install dependencies.
+- Run `npm start` for a dev server.

 ### 3.3 Configuration